tramanh06/tramanh06.github.io/_pages/about.md

 while heading a Machine Learning interest group.  -->

 <!-- I have a deep interest for Mathematics and would love to do research in the intersection of Math and Computer Science. -->
-My research interests lie in Deep Learning and intersection with Natural Language Processing and Computer Vision.
+My interests lie in Deep Learning and the intersection with Natural Language Processing, Computer Vision and Recommendations.

 Research Projects